-Ground the antenna mast at the Az/El mount.
+Ground the antenna using the grounding screw on the Az/El mount.
 For specific grounding procedures, refer to the documents listed above.

 Radio

 Although the radio contains a ground screw on its underside, use of this ground screw is optional.
 The radio is grounded through the shield in the coaxial cable and the ground block, and no additional grounding is necessary.
 For additional grounding procedures, see the documents referenced above.